Self-confidence is a skillset we need to build up and practice

 Whenever we want to do something we have never done before, we need to feel confident about our ability to do it before we start doing it.

 And that’s not so easy most of the time.

-We all know from our own experience in different areas of our lives that a lack of self-confidence can keep us from taking action, from doing what we want to do and from trying new things.
+We all know from our own experience in different areas of our lives that a lack of self-confidence can keep us from taking action, from doing what we want to do and from trying and achieving new things.

 So how can we deliberately create the thought, ‘I can do that’, and then feel confident before we do it?

 The main secret to self-confidence is our willingness to experience any emotion.

 As human beings we are afraid of the emotion that we expect to feel if we fail.